yuvalw20-meet/y2s18-databases/exercises/README.md

 1. Now, we'd like to add the articles that you've already read and rated to your database.
 To do this, write a function `add_article` in `knowledge_databases.py`, to add a new article to your database.
 What inputs does this function need?
-Make sure that you can run this function and add an article to your Knowledge database.

-2. Run your function at least once, so that your database will contain at least one article.
+2. Make sure to run your function at least once, so that your database will contain at least one article.

 ### Part 3: Querying your database.